 I Married a Black Man

 As a white college student in the 1960s, I married my anthropology professor who was a hereditary Mende chief from Liberia, West Africa.
 After 30 years of marriage, we wrote together Slaves to Racism: An Unbroken Chain from America to Liberia, which describes the effect of racism upon his home country, comparing it with America’s racism.
-In it, he used examples from his experiences in the black community during the 1950s & 60s.
+In it, he used examples from his experiences in the black community during the 1950s & 60s when blacks were referred to as Uncle Tom if they were too friendly with white people.
 The following is an excerpt in his words:

 Billy was a Successful Black Man in the 1960s